JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 Our first (albeit small) saving become apparent: at the cost of 12 extra bytes in the meshlet metadata, we save 3 bits per vertex position due to no longer needing a bit for the sign for each of the X/Y/Z values, as `[0, max - min]` is never going to contain any negative numbers.
 We technically now only need a hypothetical `f31` per axis.

 However, there's a another trick we can perform.
-If take the ceiling of the log2 of a range of floating point values `ceil(log2(max - min + 1))`, we get the minimum number of bits we need to store any value in that range.
+If we take the ceiling of the log2 of a range of floating point values `ceil(log2(max - min + 1))`, we get the minimum number of bits we need to store any value in that range.
 Rather than storing meshlet vertex positions as a list of `vec3<f32>`s, we could instead store them as a packed list of bits (a bitstream).

 E.g. if we determine that we need 4/7/3 bits for the X/Y/Z ranges of the meshlet, we could store a list of bits where bits 0..4 are for vertex 0 axis X, bits 4..11 are for vertex 0 axis Y, bits 11..14 are for vertex 0 axis Z, bits 14..18 are for vertex 1 axis X, bits 18..25 are for vertex 1 axis Y, etc.

 Again we can store the bit size (as a `u8`) for each of the X/Y/Z axis within the meshlet's metadata, at a cost of 3 extra bytes.
 We'll use this later in our shaders to figure out how many bits to read from the bistream for each of the meshlet's vertices.

-Of course, if you try this out, you're probably going to end up with fairly large bit sizes per axis, and not actually save any space vs using `vec3<f32>`.
+In practice, if you try this out as-is, you're probably going to end up with fairly large bit sizes per axis, and not actually save any space vs using `vec3<f32>`.
 This is due to the large amount of precision we have in our vertex positions (a full `f32`), which leads to a lot of precision needed in the range, and therefore a large bit size.

 The final trick up our sleeves is that we don't actually _need_ all this precision.
 If we know that our meshlet's vertices range from 10.2041313123 to 84.382543538, do we really need to know that a vertex happens to be stored at _exactly_ 57.594392822?
 We could pick some arbitrary amount of precision to round each of our vertices to, say four decimal places, resulting in 57.5944.
 Less precision means a less precise range, which means our bit size will be smaller.